Ivan-composer/agentiqueAI/backend-plan.md

        # minimal code => do supabase update => add transaction record
        ...
    ```
-   - Possibly protect it with a small “admin password” in environment or a user role check.
+   - Possibly protect it with a small "admin password" in environment or a user role check.

 3. **Enhancing Partial Ingestion**
    - If the channel is too big, you might automatically schedule ingestion runs or do a chunk-based approach.
 Keep code minimal but docstrings explaining repeated tasks.

 ### 7.3 Testing Step 7

-1. **Verify** you can top up a user’s credits, then **deduct** them with the same logic.
+1. **Verify** you can top up a user's credits, then **deduct** them with the same logic.
 2. **Check** `transactions` table logs each usage or top-up with a reason.
 3. **Ingestion** expansions: run the partial ingestion multiple times, see if it picks up from the correct offset or date.
 4. **Ensure** if a user tries to chat without enough credits, you return an error.